 The Wall I Knew

-The Berlin Wall ran for twenty-eight miles through the divided city and for seventy-five miles around the perimeter of West Berlin.
+The Berlin Wall ran for twenty-eight miles through that divided city and for seventy-five miles around the perimeter of West Berlin.
 It was built to prevent East Germans from defecting to the West, though officially it was supposed to be defending them against capitalist aggression.
 Up until 1961, it was relatively easy to defect to the West through East Berlin.
 It was not easy to escape over the rest of the East-West German border.
-Wall enthusiasts take heed!
-The majority of this border was never a continuous wall.
+The majority of this border was not a continuous wall.
 It was eight hundred and sixty-six miles of an assortment of barriers: high metal fences and walls in some places, barbed wire in others, alarms, anti-vehicle ditches, watchtowers, automatic booby traps, and minefields.
 Over all of these impediments hung the “Schiessbefehl,” the East German border guards’ directive to shoot anyone trying to escape.
 This was the border I experienced in the late nineteen-eighties, the border I crossed.
 I didn’t cross at Checkpoint Charlie in Berlin.
 Most people didn’t cross there.
 They crossed at one of the other ten crossing points dotted along the East-West German border.
 We crossed to the south at Herleshausen/Wartha.

 The border crossing point was unpleasant.
-It was meant to be.
 You crawled at 20 mph down a road flanked by mine fields and clear-cut shooting zones before you came to the guarded transit lanes where you had to make a series of stops: a stop to show your papers and give up your passport, a stop where they ran mirrors under your car to see if you were smuggling anything, a stop where they searched the inside of your car for the same reason, and the final stop where you got your passport back.
 I remember staring up at one of the concrete watchtowers, presumably full of border guards ready to shoot me.
 I wondered what these guards were thinking.
 They were trained to keep watch for “spies, diversionists, terrorists and smugglers” and day after day all they saw below them were West Germans with cars full of bananas, oranges, and chocolate.

 This vast and complex apparatus of physical and psychological control was overwhelming to the traveler.
 It was meant to be.
 You were jumpy with nervous tension, but also somehow lamed.
 As you watched the guards search your car or peer angrily at your passport, dullness and lethargy crept over you.
 You prayed they wouldn’t find the stack of West German magazines at the bottom of the basket of bananas.